A NSW Government website

 The Climate Vulnerability Assessment modelled the historical and future climate suitability for each commodity across NSW.
 These assessments considered the change in suitability between the historical (1981-2010) and future time periods (2036-2065), reported separately for the two emissions scenarios.

-Maps of historical and future climate suitability for livestock commodities were produced to demonstrate where in the state a commodity is likely to thrive or else be limited by future climatic conditions.
-The maps are not provided on these webpages but can be found in the Climate Vulnerability Assessment Summary Report.
-The factsheets below provide the results by discussing the important impacts and providing interpretation of the drivers of changed suitability.
+Maps of historical and future climate suitability for extensive livestock were produced to identify where in the state a commodity is likely to thrive or else be limited by future climatic conditions.
+The maps are provided in the results reports and the factsheets below list the important impacts and provide interpretation of the drivers of changing climate suitability.

 Care should be taken when interpreting these results.
 The Climate Vulnerability Assessment is intended to highlight potential changes in future climate suitability at industry and regional levels.
 It should not be interpreted at the scale of individual holdings.